CAIDA/libbgpstream/docs/doxygen/static/plugins.md

 -------------

 The prefix filter plugin operates in much the same manner as the
-\plugins_filtergeo plugin, except it takes as input, a list of IPv4 prefixes.
+\ref plugins_filtergeo plugin, except it takes as input, a list of IPv4 prefixes.

 The plugin uses longest-prefix matching to determine whether the source (or destination of given the `-d` option) IP address of a packet is within one of